vduseev/dotfiles/README.md

 Do not change linked files!
 Use `local` customizations instead!

-Configs for alacritty, bash, zsh, tmux are capable of loading user defined config files with settings that will compliment or overwrite settings implemented in this repository without having to fork it.
+Configs for bash, zsh, tmux are capable of loading user defined config files with settings that will compliment or overwrite settings implemented in this repository without having to fork it.

 Put your own settings into the following files and they will be automatically loaded and will overwrite settings implemented in this repository.

-* Alacritty: `~/.config/alacritty/alacritty.local.toml`
 * Tmux: `~/.tmux.local`
 * Bash: `~/.bashrc.local`
 * Zsh: `~/.zshrc.local`